|

 Bowl with cake batter on a kitchen scale.

-TIP: In case your cakes are browning a little too much on the top, form a dome with aluminum foil and loosely cover cakes.
-You can do this once the cakes are risen not when they’re still in the cake batter stage.
+If your cakes are browning a little too much on top, form a dome with aluminum foil and loosely cover the cakes.
+You can do this once the cakes have risen, not when they’re still in the cake batter stage.

 Cake pans filled with cake batter.